 In essence, affiliate marketing refers to the collaboration between a company and several affiliates.
-The affiliate usually will play the role of a reviewer to promote that company’s products or services.
+The affiliate usually will play the reviewer role to promote that company’s products or services.

-However, to grow your brand via affiliate marketing, you need more than just that!
+However, you need more than just that to grow your brand via affiliate marketing!

-Why do some affiliate marketers make decent money while some couldn’t achieve success at all?
+Why do some affiliate marketers make decent money while some can’t achieve success at all?
 And what does it take to become a successful affiliate?

-Firstly, an effective affiliate marketing strategy needs to start from its target audience.
+Firstly, an effective affiliate marketing strategy must start with its target audience.

-To earn more commission, at first, the affiliate needs lots of traffic.
-And where does the traffic come from? – Apparently, it’s from the audiences.
+To earn more commission, the affiliate first needs lots of traffic.
+And where does the traffic come from? – Apparently, it’s from the audience.